 As you continue, on your left you’ll pass a number of palm trees of different species, but behind them you’ll see a large palm in the lawn with very large trunk.
 It’s one of the most spectacular trees in the park - a Chilean wine palm (Jubaea chilensis), native (of course) to Chile.
 This species is the second most massive type of palm in the world, but it’s very slow growing, so it’s impressive to have such a large one here in the park.

-This palm garden is a ten-car pileup of different species - it’s too hard in this tour to identify them, but among the trees you’ll see are sentry palm (Howea belmoreana) from Lord Howe Island, ribbon fan palm (Livistona decora) from Australia, Guadalupe palm (Brahea edulis) from Guadalupe island, Mexican blue palm (Brahea armata ‘clara’) from Baja California, Quito palm (Parajubaea cocoiodes) from Ecuador and Columbia, kumaon palm (Trachycarpus takil) from northern India and Nepal, and miniature chusan palm (Trachycarpus wagnerianus) from the Himalayan foothills.
+This palm garden is a ten-car pileup of different species - it’s too hard in this tour to identify them, but among the trees you’ll see are sentry palm (Howea belmoreana) from Lord Howe Island, ribbon fan palm (Livistona decora) from Australia, Guadalupe palm (Brahea edulis) from Guadalupe island, Mexican blue palm (Brahea armata ‘clara’) from Baja California, Quito palm (Parajubaea cocoiodes) from Ecuador and Columbia, kumaon palm (Trachycarpus takil) from northern India and Nepal, and miniature chusan palm (Trachycarpus wagnerianus) from the foothills of the Himalayas.

 One species that’s easy to ID are the smaller, multi-trunked palms in the garden - these are Mediterranean fan palms (Chamaerops humilis) from North Africa and southern Europe - the northernmost palm species in the world.

 The last palm tree on your left in the palm garden – rather large, with graceful curved fronds, is a pindo palm (Butia capitata) from Brazil.
 Continuing on the path, on your left you’ll see a glass dome ringed by palm trees – these are fan palms (Washingtonia sp.) – I think they’re hybrids of two species that are native to southern California and northern Mexico.